getbloqs/scenario02/README.md

 ## Server Application

+The server part is a nodejs application.
+For testing the application can be run on localhost by simply executing the `npm start`.
+The application is run on `localhost:3000`.
+For server deployment a systemd service description is available.
+The following steps are necessary to run on a live deployment:

+ - `nodejs` must be installed
+ - clone the git repository on your server: `git clone https://github.com/getbloqs/scenario02`
+ - change the absolute path to the `index.js` inside the `subdomain-redirect.service` file
+ - copy the `subdomain-redirect.service` file to `/lib/systemd/system/subdomain-redirect.service` and set the following permissions `sudo chmod 644 /lib/systemd/system/subdomain-redirect.service`
+ - `sudo systemctl daemon-reload` reloads the service definitions and `sudo systemctl enable subdomain-redirect.service` should enable the service
+ - after a reboot the service should run
+ - The service listens on port 3000 for connections over http port 80 a proxy (e.g. apache2) should be configured

 ## Local development

 For local development a local Ethereum blockchain is required.
 The most straightforward approach is to use [Ganache](http://truffleframework.com/ganache/).
 Ganache has a user interface and is easy to setup.